 In an established site or urban setting, fruit trees can be planted anywhere where there is enough space for them to grow.
 Line the northwest border of your garden with fruit trees and berry shrubs to provide a microclimate for the more tender vegetable plants.

-More sensitive varieties of fruit trees do better on the north side of a building but still south of some shelter.
-This is because in that location there is more likely to be a good snow cover.
-Snow is the best insulator in the winter and also keeps the soil frozen longer preventing too early blooming.
+More sensitive varieties of fruit trees do better on the north side of a building, but still south of some shelter.
+This is because in that location, there is a higher likelihood of good snow cover.
+Snow is the best insulator in the winter and also keeps the soil frozen longer, preventing too early blooming.

-Most fruit trees like a fool sun location with at least 6 hours of sunshine.
+Most fruit trees prefer a full sun location with at least 6 hours of direct sunlight.

 How much room a fruit tree needs depends on the variety.
 Ideally, you know what the mature size of the tree will be and give it that much space.
 That being said, trees can be planted a lot closer.
-For pollination and if there is no room for a second tree, you can even plant two young trees in one hole.
-As we see in natural forests, trees grow together often very close.
+For pollination, and if there is no room for a second tree, you can even plant two young trees in one hole.
+As we observe in natural forests, trees often grow closely together.

 Soil preparation for fruit trees

-Trees need fungal dominant soil.
+Trees need a fungal-dominant soil.
 Tilling and digging the soil brings the opposite of what fruit trees need.
 In other words, the best soil preparation for fruit trees is not to disturb the soil.
-At planting time we only want to dig a hole for the tree itself.
+At planting time, we only want to dig a hole for the tree itself.

 If you want to convert a field into an orchard, plant some hardy nitrogen-fixing species like sea buckthorn, locust trees, or russian olive first.

 Very young fruit trees can be planted right with the first pioneers.
-More mature fruit trees are best planted where there are already some trees growing.
+More mature fruit trees are best planted in areas where other trees are already growing.

-If that is not possible, and you just want one tree in the middle of your lawn, consider bringing in some fungi dominant soil from under a mature fruit tree elsewhere.
-It will act as a starter for fungi soil under your newly planted tree.
+If that is not possible, and you just want one tree in the middle of your lawn, consider bringing in some fungi-dominant soil from under a mature fruit tree elsewhere.
+It will act as a starter for the fungi in your soil under your newly planted tree.

-There are different opinions on grass or weeds around the trees.
+There are differing opinions on whether to allow grass or weeds to grow around the trees.
 Personally, I think it depends on the maturity of a tree.
 If a tree is very young, it is not much different than grass or weeds.
-The weeds or other orchard grasses protect the soil from evaporation during the day and gather moisture from dew during the night which trickles down to the root system.
+The weeds or other orchard grasses protect the soil from evaporation during the day and gather moisture from dew during the night, which trickles down to the root system.
 Grasses also give a bit of protection from predators for a very young tree.

 Fruit trees are best planted when they are dormant.
-In our cold climate, spring seems to be the best time even though some have had great results with fall planting also.
-Only potted trees can be planted anytime, except do not plant in frozen soil.
+In our cold climate, spring seems to be the optimal time, although we have also achieved great results with fall planting.
+Only potted trees can be planted at any time, except do not plant in frozen soil.

 Fruit trees are available as plugs (when very young), bare roots, or potted.
-Plugs are rare since only fruit trees on their own roots are sold as plugs or one-year seedlings.
+Plugs are rare, as only fruit trees grown on their own roots are sold as plugs or one-year seedlings.
 Since most fruit trees in cold climates are grafted, you will more often find good fruit varieties as bare root or potted.

-However, a good quality potted tree has its value, especially if you want to get fruit sooner.
+However, a high-quality potted tree has its value, especially if you want to harvest fruit sooner.

-When buying potted trees, check if it was not crammed into a pot, meaning if in doubt, loosen the soil and plant as a bare root.
-This can only be done though if the tree is dormant.
+When buying potted trees, check if the roots are not crammed into a pot.
+If in doubt, loosen the soil and plant as a bare root.
+This can only be done, though, if the tree is dormant.

 For all trees, you need a hole that is bigger than the plug, bare-root ball, or pot.

-If you are planting a tree into good soil, full of organic matter, as is the case in our urban yard, there is no addition needed.
+If you are planting a tree in good soil, full of organic matter, as is the case in our urban yard, no additional nutrients are needed.
 We like to improve the soil all around the tree with mulch and companion plants instead of giving the tree nice soil in a hole, and encouraging it to stay in that hole.

-However, if you are planting a tree in very poor soil, a bigger hole is important.
-In this case avoid a perfectly round hole by breaking up the sides, so that the hole becomes more star-shaped than round.
+If you are planting a tree in very poor soil, a bigger hole is important.
+In this case, avoid a perfectly round hole by breaking up the sides, so that the hole becomes more star-shaped than round.
 Just like a round pot, a round hole in compacted soil has the same effect.

-If your soil has poor drainage (check by pouring water into the planting hole and see if it drains away), you can layer some old wood into the bottom of the hole, to give the roots better drainage.
+If your soil has poor drainage (check by pouring water into the planting hole and seeing if it drains away), you can layer some old wood into the bottom of the hole to give the roots better drainage.
 Another option is to plant the tree in a raised bed.

 Plant the tree and fill the hole with 2/3 existing soil and 1/3 peat moss, pine bark compost, or other humus soil conditioner.